Weobley: Saxons

 The settlement existed in Saxon times, as evidenced from its entry in the Domesday Book.
 In 1066, the village was owned by “Edwy the Noble’’ and had ten villagers, five smallholders, eleven slaves, one priest and two “other”.
 It was valued at £5, and was in the Hundred of Stretford.

 In the Domesday Book the village name was transcribed as Wibelai.
-The name possibly derives from 'Wibba's Ley', a ley being a woodland glade and Wibba being a local Saxon landowner.
+The name possibly derives from 'Wibba's Ley', a ley from the Old English for a field, and Wibba being a local Saxon landowner.
 It is still pronounced as "Web-ley" (the spelling being similar to nearby Leominster, the letter 'o' in whose name also is not pronounced).

 Whether the Saxon settlement was nucleated and, if so, where it was located, are both uncertain although Bell Square is suggested and possible house platforms identified.
 Also uncertain is the location of the place of worship served by the priest mentioned in the Domesday Book, as the earliest extant fabric in the present church is Norman.

 Two hints exist as regards the status of the Saxon place of worship.
 One is that the later church had the same dedication as the nearby great minster of Leominster, that of SS Peter and Paul.
 However, there is no documentation to support the claim that Weobley was a dependent chapel in the original area of the Leominster parochia according to the Minster hypothesis.
 The other is that the Domesday survey listed a priest but not the church or chapel; since the survey was of landholdings producing an income, this hints that the church had no independent revenue and so was not yet parochial.